 PBS North Carolina (formerly UNC-TV) is presenting some free virtual events.
-Please read on to learn about each, and make sure to follow the links to register.
+Please read on to learn about one of them, and make to follow the link to register.

 7 p.m. to 9 p.m.

 One in four people suffers from a mental illness at some point in their lives.
 An American is more likely to need services from psychiatry than from any other medical specialty.
 But a diagnosis of a mental disorder carries a stigma that a heart condition or other physical ailment doesn’t—in large part because mental illness is poorly understood and has been for so long.